P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 the web server is responsible for listening for http requests, on receiving one it encapsulates it into an `HttpContext` object which is a type that contains all the info about the incoming request and it's response, then it calls a `RequestDelegate`, which is basically an async function that returns a `Task` passing the `HttpContext` object to it. the `RequestDelegate` calls a series of other `RequestDelegate`s internally, this is known as the "Middleware Pipeline", that take the `HttpContext` object one by one and process the request and might modify the `HttpContext` object.

-> Note that all the Middleware pipeline and request processing in not a part of nor the role of the web server, it all happens outside. the web server only passes the `HttpContext` object to the `RequestDelegate` and waits for the `Task` to complete.
+> Note that all the middleware pipeline and request processing in not a part of nor the role of the web server, it all happens outside. the web server only passes the `HttpContext` object to the `RequestDelegate` and waits for the `Task` to complete.

-the web server keeps a reference to the `HttpContext` it sends to the `RequestDelegate`, once the Task returned by the `RequestDelegate` is complete, the web server creates the Http response from the `HttpContext` (which is by now processed and modified) and sends that response back to the client over the network.
+the web server keeps a reference to the `HttpContext` it sends to the `RequestDelegate`, once the Task returned by the `RequestDelegate` is complete, the web server creates the http response from the `HttpContext` (which is by now processed and modified) and sends that response back to the client over the network.
 This is the main role of the web server, dealing with the network.

 The web server implementation in Asp.net is called Kestrel, it's a cross-platform web server that is used by Asp.net to listen for incoming HTTP requests.
 Asp.net can also use other web servers like IIS, but Kestrel is the default one.